tiabottger/tiabottger.github.io/_posts/2026-01-13-LO-process-summary-idealized-runs.md

 - update `forcing_list.csv` with forcing scripts for ocean, tides, river, atm etc.
 - update `make_dot_in` with number of cores you plan to use on klone
-- adjust output variables and file to accept relevant forcing in `BLANK.in` line 498
+- adjust output variables and file to accept relevant forcing in `BLANK.in`

 ***Output:***
 - LO_user/dot_in/\[gridname]_\[tag]\_\[ex]